Computing Dense and Sparse Subgraphs of Weakly Closed Graphs: Clique Relaxations

-A factor of~$n^{2s - 2}$ in \Cref{theo-enumerate-max-s-plexes} is unavoidable: Consider a graph $G$ consisting of two cliques~$C_1$ and~$C_2$ of equal size.
+A factor of~$n^{2s - 2}$ for the number of maximal~$s$-plexes in \Cref{theo-enumerate-max-s-plexes} is unavoidable: Consider a graph $G$ consisting of two cliques~$C_1$ and~$C_2$ of equal size.
 Clearly, $G$ is~$1$-closed.
 Each subset of~$C_1$ of size exactly~$s - 1$ and each subset of~$C_2$ of size exactly~$s - 1$ together form a maximal~$s$-plex.
 Hence, there exist~$1$-closed graphs with~$\Omega((n/2)^{2s - 2})$ maximal~$s$-plexes.